-- What are some activities that you do in your bed or bedroom that need to be moved to another space?
-How difficult do you think it will be to make this change? - Do you ever sleep somewhere other than your bed? - If you have a bed partner, what can you tell them about these changes to get their support?
+• What are some activities that you currently do in your bed or bedroom that need to be moved to another space?
+How difficult do you think it will be to make this change?

+- Do you ever sleep somewhere other than your bed? - If you have a bed partner, how might you discuss these changes, and the reasons for the changes, to get their support?

-HELPFUL HABIT 3: Unwind Before Bed\
+HELPFUL HABIT 3: Unwind Before Bed

-\This is one of the most important habits.
+This is one of the most important habits.
 The brain is not a light switch that you can just turn on and off.
-Most of us cannot go full speed until bedtime and then fall asleep right away.
-Preparing for sleep is like a jetliner preparing for landing.
-Pilots will skillfully lower slowly until the plane gently lands on the ground.
-Sleep routines are things you do before bed that tell your body and mind that it's time to wind down and sleep.
+Most of us cannot go full speed until bedtime and then then easily fall asleep right away.
+Preparing for sleep is similar to a jetliner preparing for landing.
+Pilots will skillfully orchestrate a slow and gradual descent until the plane gently lands on the tarmac.
+Similarly, sleep routines are things you do before bed that become signals to your body and mind that it's time to gradually wind down and sleep.
 If you do the same routine before going to bed for a week or two, your mind and body will learn to switch into sleep mode.

+- What could be a good sleep routine for you to unwind before bed?

-• What would be a good amount of time for you to unwind (e.g., 30 minutes, 60 minutes)?
+- What would be a reasonable amount of time for you to unwind (e.g., 30 minutes?
+60 minutes?)?

 - Some activities to do:

-- o Stretch or do non-activating yoga
+- Stretch or do non-activating yoga

-- o Listen to soothing music or an audiobook
+- Listen to soothing music or an audiobook

 - o Prep for the next day (e.g., pack lunch, set out clothes, dishes, laundry, etc.)

 - o Take a warm bath (but allow time to cool down prior to bed)

-- o Read a magazine or book
+- Read a magazine or book

-- o Pray
+- o Prav

 - Meditate

-- Write in a gratitude journal - o Build with LEGOs - Color in adult coloring books - Do jigsaw puzzles, crossword puzzles, sudoku, etc.Light snack (e.g., glass of warm milk, cheese, or cereal) but avoid heavy meals and lots of fluid (e.g., 8 ounces within 2-3 hours of bedtime) which can disrupt sleep through upset stomach or bathroom trips during the night. - Some activities to NOT do: - o Activating screentime before bedtime and during the night. - Many technologies are designed to maintain interest and to keep your attention (e.g., shows end with a "cliffhanger," games reward playing just a little bit longer, etc.).
-This can stop you from falling asleep. - Also, taking away light at night will help to tell the body clock that it's time to wind down and get in the zone for sleep. - If you get a lot of light during the day, then the light at night won't make a big difference.
-But, if you spend most of your day indoors (even if there are bright lights on), any light at night might have a big impact on your sleep. - Some people do not want to unwind for sleep because they want to avoid sleep to not have a nightmare. - This strategy does not work in the long run because our bodies need sleep for a lot of reasons.
-This may increase the chance of having nightmares because when our body does not have sleep, the brain focuses on getting to the dream stage of sleep first (REM sleep).
-This is called a "REM rebound".
+- Write in a gratitude journal

+- o Build with LEGOs

+- Color in adult coloring books

+- o Do jigsaw puzzles, crossword puzzles, sudoku, etc.

+- o Light snack (e.g., glass of warm milk, cheese, or cereal) but avoid heavy meals and excessive fluid (e.g., 8 ounces within 2-3 hours of bedtime) which can disrupt sleep through indigestion or bathroom trips during the night. - Some activities to NOT do: - o Consider avoiding activating screentime before bedtime and during the night. - Many technologies are designed to maintain interest and to keep your attention (e.g., shows end with a "cliffhanger," games reward playing just a little bit longer, etc.).
+This can keep you from falling asleep. - Also, taking away light at night will help to signal the body clock that it's time to wind down and get in the zone for sleep. - The impact of light at night is relative to the amount of light you got during the day.
+In other words, if you get a lot of light during the day, then the light at night is just a drop in the bucket.
+On the other hand, if you spend most of your day indoors (even if there are bright lights on in there), any light at night might have a big impact on your sleep and circadian system. - Some people do not want to unwind for sleep because they want to avoid sleep to avoid having nightmares. - O Unfortunately, this strategy does not work in the long run because our bodies need sleep for a lot of reasons.
+This may actually increase the chance of having nightmares because when our body is sleep deprived, the brain focuses on getting the dream stage of sleep first (REM sleep).
+This is called a REM rebound.